rifatarefin/Computational-Geometry/README.md

-# Computational Geometry
+# Computational Geometry Topics
+All algorithms are implemented in C++.
+OpenGL is used for graphical representation.

-## Assignment 1 - Computation of Convex Hull
+## Computation of Convex Hull
 The problem description is available [here](<Offline 1/Assignment 1.pdf>)

 ### Time Complexity of Graham Scan Algorithm: